motin/Bear-Markdown-Export/README.md

 # Markdown export and sync of Bear notes

-**Version 1.6.0, 2018-11-16 at 07:54 IST***
+**Version 1.6.3, 2018-11-16 at 23:20 IST***

 ## Warning!
-**Please discard versions 1.5.x!**
+**Please discard versions 1.5.x !**

-It introduced CLI argument '-o' for export path, where it is possible to enter any user path.
+> It introduced CLI argument '-o' for export path, where it is possible to enter any user path.
+>

-So if one accidentally entered root of an existing folder, all other files and folders there, would be deleted (by rsync) when running those versions!
+> So if one accidentally entered root of an existing folder, all other files and folders there, would be deleted (by rsync) when running 1.5.x !
+>

-This is now corrected in version 1.6, by always adding 'BearNotes' to whatever path users supply with the '-o' argument.
-It is (now again) hardcoded for your safety.
+> This is now corrected from version 1.6.0, by always adding 'BearNotes' to whatever path users supply with the '-o' argument.
+It's now (once again) hardcoded for your safety.
+>

-As always: please take a full backup of Bear and a full backup of your Mac before running new versions or when changing CLI arguments.
+> As always: please take a full backup of Bear and a full backup of your Mac before running new versions or when changing CLI arguments.
+>

-Apologies and hope nobody ran into this problem/SNAFU :)
+> Apologies and hope nobody ran into this problem/SNAFU :)

+*Updated 2018-11-16:*

+- *Fixed: tags getting HTML comment in code-blocks*
+- *Fixed: tags or tag-like code, in codeblocks no longer exported in folders*
+- *Simplified code in function: 'sub_path_from_tag()' used above*

 *Updated 2018-11-15:*